 Please watch this 2-minute video:

-Root canals in TX save your natural teeth and prevent the need for bridges and dental implants.
+Root canals save your natural teeth and prevent the need for bridges and dental implants.
 At the center of your tooth is pulp.
 The pulp is a collection of blood vessels and nerves that helps to build the surrounding tooth.

 If you experience any of these symptoms, your doctor will most likely recommend non-surgical treatment to eliminate the diseased pulp.
 This injured pulp is removed, and the root canal is thoroughly cleaned and sealed.
 The therapy usually involves local anesthesia and may be completed in one or more visits, depending on the treatment required.
 In view of this type of treatment, success occurs in about 90% of cases.